 Mo Chen, Ph.D.

-Mo Chen is a Postdoctoral Research Scholar at the Chair of Cyber Trust supported by a research stipend from the Fritz Thyssen Foundation.
+Mo Chen is a Postdoctoral Research Scholar at the Chair of Cyber Trust.
+Her research was supported by a research stipend from the Fritz Thyssen Foundation between 2019 and 2021.
 We thank the Fritz Thyssen Foundation for its generous support.

 Publications